gidavies/BasicWebApp/README.md

 ### Create an Azure resource group

-Create a new resource group via the Azure Portal or Azure CLI
+Create a new resource group via the Azure Portal or Azure CLI:

 ```cmd
 az group create --name mynewresourcegroup-rg --location uksouth
 ```
 ### Create a new Azure DevOps Project

-Ensure that the source control type is Git
+Ensure that the source control type is git.

 ### Add a service connection

 In the Azure DevOps project:
 - Select the project settings cog in the bottom left corner.
-- Add a new service connection
+- Add a new service connection.
 - Select the Azure Resource Manager option.
-- Select Service principal (automatic)
+- Select Service principal (automatic).
 - Select the subscription and resource group you created above.
 - Give the service connection a name and remember/copy the name.